-Your signature on the acceptance of offer form binds you to abide by all applicable School regulations, procedures, codes and policies as set out in the on-line School Calendar.
-Please read carefully the various regulations and, in particular, the Code of Good Practice for Research Students and their Supervisors, and the Regulations for Research Degrees which set out the responsibilities of students.
+Your signature on the acceptance of offer form binds you to abide by all applicable School regulations, procedures, codes and policies as set out in the School Calendar.
+Please read carefully the various regulations and, in particular, the Code of Good Practice for Research Students and their Supervisors, and the Regulations for Research Degrees.

 You are strongly advised to consult a member of the Research Degrees Unit on matters connected with School regulations.
 If you are in any doubt about any information provided orally, you should ask for it to be confirmed in writing (particularly if relating to your tuition fees).
-It remains your sole responsibility to pass on information about your personal circumstances directly to the Research Degrees Unit.
+It remains your responsibility to pass on information about your personal circumstances to the Research Degrees Unit.

-In very exceptional circumstances you may decide that you want to withdraw from your studies completely.
+In exceptional circumstances you may decide you want to withdraw from your studies completely.
 Before you make a final decision to withdraw you should discuss your position with your supervisor or one of the School's Advisers or the Dean of Graduate Studies.
-If you decide not to continue with your programme and wish to leave in mid-session, you need to inform the Research Degrees Unit in writing.
-Although you do not have a right to a refund of any fees paid, the School will consider requests for tuition refunds on the basis of a 30-week year in respect of periods after the official termination of registration.
-Please note that you will be liable for fees up to and including the week the Research Degrees Unit receives written notification of your withdrawal.
+If you decide not to continue with your programme you need to inform the Research Degrees Unit in writing.
+Please note that you will remain liable for fees up to and including the week the Research Degrees Unit receives written notification of your withdrawal.